voanhkha/voanhkha.github.io/about.md

 (sorted chronologically)
 * First-authored:

-[1] K. Vo, J. Jonnagaddala & T. Liaw, ’Statistical supervised meta-ensemble algorithm for medical record linkage’, Journal of Biomedical Informatics 2019.
+[1] ’Statistical supervised meta-ensemble algorithm for medical record linkage’, Journal of Biomedical Informatics 2019.

-[2] K. Vo, D. Nguyen, K. Ha & E. Dutkiewicz, ’Subject-Independent ERP-based Brain-Computer Interfaces’, IEEE Transactions on Neural System and Rehabilitation Engineering, 2018.
+[2] ’Subject-Independent ERP-based Brain-Computer Interfaces’, IEEE Transactions on Neural System and Rehabilitation Engineering, 2018.

-[3] K. Vo & E. Dutkiewicz, ’Optimal Length-Constrained Segmentation and Subject-Adaptive Learning for Real-time Arrhythmia Detection’, IEEE/ACM Conference on Connected Health, Applications, Systems and Engineering (CHASE), Washington DC, 2018.
+[3] ’Optimal Length-Constrained Segmentation and Subject-Adaptive Learning for Real-time Arrhythmia Detection’, IEEE/ACM Conference on Connected Health, Applications, Systems and Engineering (CHASE), Washington DC, 2018.

-[4] K. Vo, D. Nguyen, K. Ha & E. Dutkiewicz, ’Subject-Independent P300 BCI using Ensemble Classifier, Dynamic Stopping and Adaptive Learning’, IEEE Global Communications Conference (GLOBECOM), Singapore, 2017.
+[4] ’Subject-Independent P300 BCI using Ensemble Classifier, Dynamic Stopping and Adaptive Learning’, IEEE Global Communications Conference (GLOBECOM), Singapore, 2017.

-[5] K. Vo, D. Nguyen, K. Ha & E. Dutkiewicz, ’Real-Time Analysis on Ensemble SVM Scores to Reduce P300-Speller Intensi- fication Time’, 39th International Conference of the IEEE Engineering in Medicine and Biology Society (EMBC), Korea, 2017.
+[5] ’Real-Time Analysis on Ensemble SVM Scores to Reduce P300-Speller Intensi- fication Time’, 39th International Conference of the IEEE Engineering in Medicine and Biology Society (EMBC), Korea, 2017.

-[6] K. Vo, D. Nguyen, K. Ha & E. Dutkiewicz, ’Dynamic Stopping Using eSVM Scores Analysis for Event-Related Potential Brain-Computer Interfaces’, 11th International Symposium on Medical Information and Communication Technology (ISMICT), Portugal, 2017.
+[6] ’Dynamic Stopping Using eSVM Scores Analysis for Event-Related Potential Brain-Computer Interfaces’, 11th International Symposium on Medical Information and Communication Technology (ISMICT), Portugal, 2017.

-[7] K. Vo, K. Ha & M. Blumenstein, ’Extraction of Dynamic Trajectory on Multi-Stroke Static Handwriting Images Using Loop Analysis and Skeletal Graph Model’, IEEE REV Journal on Electronics and Communications, 2016.
+[7] ’Extraction of Dynamic Trajectory on Multi-Stroke Static Handwriting Images Using Loop Analysis and Skeletal Graph Model’, IEEE REV Journal on Electronics and Communications, 2016.

-[8] K. Vo & K. Ha, ’Extraction of dynamic features from static handwritten image and recognition using Hidden Markov model’, International Symposium on Electrical and Electronics Engineering (ISEE), Vietnam, 2015.
+[8] ’Extraction of dynamic features from static handwritten image and recognition using Hidden Markov model’, International Symposium on Electrical and Electronics Engineering (ISEE), Vietnam, 2015.

 * Co-authored:

-[9] K. Ha, K. Vo & H. Dinh, ’Brainwave-Controlled Applications with the Emotiv EPOC Using Support Vector Machine’, 4th In- ternational Conference on Information Technology, Computer, And Electrical Engineering (ICITACEE), 2016.
+[9] ’Brainwave-Controlled Applications with the Emotiv EPOC Using Support Vector Machine’, 4th In- ternational Conference on Information Technology, Computer, And Electrical Engineering (ICITACEE), 2016.

-[10] K. Ha & K. Vo, ’Real-Time Brainwave-Controlled Interface Using P300 Component in EEG Signal Processing’, 12th IEEE- RIVF International Conference on Computing and Communi- cation Technologies, 2016.
+[10] ’Real-Time Brainwave-Controlled Interface Using P300 Component in EEG Signal Processing’, 12th IEEE- RIVF International Conference on Computing and Communi- cation Technologies, 2016.

 ### What I hope for